OctopusDeploy/blog/blog/2020-10/octopus-oracle-liquibase/index.md

 </details>

 ## Octopus Deploy

 Using Octopus Deploy, you can include the Liquibase step template to automate your deployments to Oracle.
-This post assumes you are already framiliar with creating a project in Octopus Deploy and will cover the steps specific to Liquibase.
+This post assumes you are already familiar with creating a project in Octopus Deploy and will cover the steps specific to Liquibase.

 ### Liquibase step template

-To add the Liqbuise template, simply click the **ADD STEP** button in the Process tab of your Octopus project.
+To add the Liquibase template, click the **ADD STEP** button in the Process tab of your Octopus project.

 ![](octopus-project-add-step.png)